 Undergraduate Candidacy

-The Binaural Hearing and Speech Lab is an excellent fit for students who are interested in research or clinical work, and may pursue and graduate degree (M.S., M.D., Ph.D., Au.D., etc.).
-The BHSL accepts dedicated undergraduate candidates in their sophomore’s year or older, with an expressed interest in audiology, communications science and disorders, and/or neuroscience.
-Our undergraduates typically maintain a GPA of 3.50 our higher and are available to work at least 6 hours a week, with at least 1 weekend a month available for testing.
+The Binaural Hearing and Speech Lab is an excellent fit for students who are interested in research or clinical work, and may pursue a graduate degree (M.S., M.D., Ph.D., Au.D., etc.).
+The BHSL accepts dedicated undergraduate candidates with an expressed interest in audiology, communication sciences and disorders, neuroscience, or related fields.
+Our undergraduates typically maintain a GPA of 3.50 our higher and are available to work at least 6 hours a week, with at least 1 weekend a month available for participant testing.

-- If a good fit, the BHSL Lab manager will reach out for an In person/virtual interview.
+- If positions are available, the BHSL Lab manager will reach out for an In person/virtual interview.